-🖰 HANDS-ON 6.7 Modify the Chart Design
+HANDS-ON 6.7 Modify the Chart Design

-In this exercise, you will modify the design of charts by switching the row and column data, applying a new layout, and applying a new chart style.
+In this exercise, you will modify the design of charts by switching row and column data, applying a new layout, and applying a new chart style.

-- 1. Click the Chart 1 tab at the bottom of the workbook to display the column chart. - Observe the labels at the bottom of the columns and the legend below that.
+- 1. Click the Chart 1 tab at the bottom of the workbook to display the column chart. - Observe the labels at the bottom of the chart and the legend below that.
 They will switch places when you switch the row and column data. - 2.
 Click the border of the chart to select it. - 3.
-Choose Chart Tools \rightarrow Design \rightarrow Data \rightarrow Switch Row/Column \square Observe the changes to the chart.
-The quarters appear at the bottom of the columns and the legend is below them.
+Choose Chart Tools→Design→Data→Switch Row/Column ...
+Observe the changes to the chart.
+The quarters appear at the bottom of the columns and the legend is below that.
 Now you will change a chart layout. - 4.
 Click the Inventory Analysis tab at the bottom of the workbook to return to the pie chart. - 5.
 If necessary, click the outer edge of the chart to select it. - 6.
-Choose Chart Tools→Design→Chart Layouts→Quick Layout 1 to display various layouts. - 7.
-Choose Layout 6.
+Choose Chart Tools→Design→Chart Layouts→Quick Layout to display various layouts.

+7. Choose Layout 6.